 • The Governing Body will ensure the DSLs and SDSL should understand and have due regard to the relevant data protection principles, legislation and regulations (especially DPA 2018 and GDPR) which allow them to share (and withhold) personal information.
 This includes being confident of processing conditions for storing and sharing safeguarding information which is sensitive and personal and should be treated as 'special category data.'
-DSLs will be guided by https://www.gov.uk/government/publications/safeguarding-practitioners-information-sharing-advice and the new https://www.gov.uk/government/publications/data-protection-toolkit-for-schools where further information can be found.
+DSLs will be guided by Information sharing advice for safeguarding practitioners and the new Data protection: toolkit for schools where further information can be found.